viild/timestamp/README.md

 * [ALL] Shows both Date and Time
 * [TIME_ONLY] Shows Time only
 * [DATE_ONLY] Shows Date only

+### Month As Text Type

+By default month is printed as 2 digit number but can be printed as text in different formats:

+* [FULL/M_FULL]  Month is printed in full
+* [SHORT/M_SHORT] Month is printed in short
+* [NONE/M_NONE] Prints 2 digit number by default

+The prefix "M_" is for C API code.

+### Day As Text Type

+This parameter is only used in CUSTOM timestamp.
+Pre-defined timestamps do not provide week day.

+* [FULL/D_FULL] Day is printed in full
+* [SHORT/D_SHORT] Day is printed in full

 ### Milliseconds appearance